Rojaon/solar-system-backend/README.md

 |Patch|http://localhost:8080/api/planets/diameterInKm/Neptune|Change the planet ID "Neptune" with one of the planet in the solar system|Update the diameter in specific planet|
 |Delete|http://localhost:8080/api/planets/delete/Mer|Change the planet ID "Mer"|Delete specific planet|

-If you want to put some data in the database to test the requests, you need to do some steps:

-1- Open 'PlanetRepositoryTest' and comment '@AfterEach' block and run the test.

-2- Open 'MoonRepositoryTest' and comment '@AfterEach' block and run the test.

-With these steps you have some data to test the requests, and don't forgot to uncomment '@AfterEach' in both classes.

 ### Presentaion Slides
 - [Click here](https://docs.google.com/presentation/d/1YerpXT6NnCtCX9cm0SiCQMBrdWn_BVi80xo_LIMrUyI/edit?usp=sharing)